vesi4a/Folio-Tracker/README.md

 - Steven Dickson    ()

-This project can not be copied and/or distributed without the express permission of the authors.
+This project cannot be copied and/or distributed without the express permission of the authors.